TS404/TopicNetwork/README.md

 # TopicNetwork
-Co-occurance of topics in academic publications
+Co-occurrence of topics in academic publications